Quick Legal Facts

 Butterfly Knives

 Butterfly knives have been forbidden under Hawaiian law since 1999, when § 134-53 became law.
-A recent challenge to this law on U.S. constitutional grounds was defeated in the case of Teter v Connors, which was brought to the U.S. District Court in Hawaii.
+A recent challenge to this law on U.S. constitutional grounds was defeated in the case of Teter v Connors, brought to the U.S. District Court in Hawaii.
 The law was changed in 2024.

 Dagger/Dirk